 Add to this numerous restaurants and bars and a business redevelopment boom in the downtown area which is not very far from the sports complex.
 This additional development has led to an increase in the annual restaurant tax collections that initially funded the facility.
 In 2020 the tax was expected to generate $3.5 million, nearly double what it was in 2007.

 On any metric, the Elizabethtown Sports Park has been a smashing success.
 In working with Janna Clark and the team there in Etown over the years, here are a few best practice takeaways for you should you embark on a new facility development project…

 It’s likely you have to give up something to get something (the commitment to the arts in Etown was just such a give and take).

 Visit the best facilities our country has to offer.
 Each facility has something great you can borrow from it and use in your community.

 Talk to your stakeholders.
-Community groups, elected officials, user groups, you name it.
+Community groups, elected officials, local sports clubs, you name it.
 The more support you have from these groups, the more likely the political will to pursue a facility project will be there when it’s go time.

 Facility development is not for the weak of heart.
 Do your homework, align your supporters, and be patient.
 As a mentor of mine used to say often, “It’s a journey, not a sprint.”

 Thank you to Janna for helping us tell the Etown story.
 Should you follow in their footsteps, good luck on your journey.